-All Concept Searching platforms provide the ability to automatically identify, secure, and prohibit portability of organizationally defined vocabulary and descriptors.
+The conceptClassifier platform provides the ability to automatically identify, secure, and prohibit portability of organizationally defined vocabulary and descriptors associated with sensitive or privacy data.
 Since the metadata generation is not restricted to keywords, it is highly accurate in identifying potential security exposures, in real time, as content is ingested or created and then routed to a secure repository for disposition.
 Full support for standard descriptors is included, and additional value is provided by the ability for the organization, or functional group, to define confidential information that falls outside of standard descriptors.

 Eliminating Security Breaches